buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 ### Hindered Movement - Difficult Terrain

-Difficult terrain, snowy, icy, with rapid ascents and descents, full of debris or with obstacles or poor visibility can hinder movements.
-When movement is hindered, one moves at half speed, 2 Actions are needed to cover one' \*\*s distance of 9 meters (if one is human without encumbrance..), or with a Move Action one covers only 4 meters.
+Difficult terrain, whether snowy, icy, full of debris, or obstructed by rapid ascents, descents, or poor visibility, can hinder movement.
+When movement is hindered, a character moves at half speed: 2 Actions are needed to cover 9 meters (if the character is human and unencumbered...), or a Move Action covers only 4 meters.

 If there is more than one particular condition, add all applicable additional costs together, i.e., if a terrain is difficult and one moves on all fours, it means moving at a quarter of one' \*\*s movement.